Southern Ohio Copperheads: 2020/2021: Covid-19 Cancellations

 On May 20, 2020, the GLSCL official announced the cancellation of the 2020 season.

 On 22 February 2021, while the Great Lakes Summer Collegiate League returned for the 2021 season the Southern Ohio Copperheads announced that they will not be playing in 2021 due to the ongoing pandemic and for the long-term financial success of the franchise.

-In the summer of 2021, without baseball, the Copperheads went back into the communities of Southeast Ohio to give back to the fans and community that has supported them.
-They held youth camps throughout the local area and each athlete got to hang out with the Copperheads students and staff while improving their skills.
+In the summer of 2021, without baseball, the Copperheads went back into the communities of Southeast Ohio.
+They held youth camps throughout the local area and each athlete got meet the Copperheads students and staff while improving their skills.
 In July they held the first annual Copperheads Community Cup.

 2022: The Return Of Baseball To Athens

 After not being able to play ball for the past two years due to the COVID-19 pandemic.
-The Copperheads were excited to return in 2022 under second-year head coach TJ Lanning of Montreat College, the Copperheads entered the summer with unknown expectations after not being able to play the past two summers.
-Under the direction of second-year head coach TJ Lanning of Montreat College, the Copperheads would finish the season 15-23 overall and finish last in the GLSCL.
-Despite the poor overall record, the Copperheads were setting new records in the record books led by GLSCL Offense Player of the year in Kyle Ratliff of SIU Edwardsville who would go on to crush the franchise home runs record and reset it at 11.
+The Copperheads returned in 2022 under second-year head coach TJ Lanning of Montreat College.
+The Copperheads would finish the season 15-23 overall and finish last in the GLSCL.
+Despite the poor overall record, the Copperheads set new records, including by GLSCL Offense Player of the year in Kyle Ratliff of SIU Edwardsville who would go on to beat the franchise home runs record and reset it at 11.
 Carson Shepard of Ohio University would set the Hit by Pitch record which now sits at 13.

-Some of the most memorable moments of the season were "The Return" aka the first home game where the Copperheads won on a walk-off sac fly by Joshua Steidl scoring Ian Krump.
+In the first home game, referred to as "The Return", the Copperheads won on a walk-off sac fly by Joshua Steidl scoring Ian Krump.

-Another memorable moment came when the team celebrated their 20th-anniversary game which included inviting back former key figures who got the Copperheads started back to be recognized and celebrated.
-The Copperheads also held an international night which involved having student groups from Brazil at the game who went crazy as they were experiencing their first American sporting event in person.
+The team celebrated their 20th-anniversary game which included inviting back former key figures who got the Copperheads started to be recognized and celebrated.
+The Copperheads also held an international night which involved having student groups from Brazil at the game.
 The Copperheads held a game where they invited the Ohio University Marching 110 to come and perform.